BabyTron: 2022–present: MegaTron and BIN Reaper 3

 BabyTron gained traction in 2022 through his series of tracks that feature him rapping on a multitude of popular beats in one song.
 This began with "Prince of the Mitten" in January and was followed up with "King of the Galaxy" later that month.
-His most famous song is “ BabyTron released the albums Megatron and 6 in 2022, through Empire Distribution and The Hip Hop Lab.
+BabyTron released the albums Megatron and 6 in 2022, through Empire Distribution and The Hip Hop Lab.
 His song "Emperor of the Universe" was released on May 17, 2022, and featured a music video directed by Cole Bennett.
 He was named as part of the XXL 2022 Freshman Class on June 14, 2022, being featured in a XXL freestyle rap cypher.

 On August 2, his single "Blah Blah Blah" with TrDee was released.
 ShittyBoyz' second mixtape, Trifecta 2, was released on August 5, 2022.
 On September 19, BabyTron announced his seventh mixtape, BIN Reaper 3.
 On October 28, 2022, BIN Reaper 3: Old Testament released, peaking at number 69 on the Billboard 200, his first entry on the chart.

 On January 5, 2023, BabyTron announced his eighth mixtape, BIN Reaper 3: New Testament.
 The album includes features from Lil Yachty, Babyface Ray and Cordae.
 New Testament acts as a sequel to BIN Reaper 3: Old Testament.
 The album was released on January 13, 2023, and peaked at number 100 on the Billboard 200.

 Following his arrest on February 8, 2023, BabyTron surprise released the EP Out on Bond on February 24, which he followed up with his fifth album, MegaTron 2.